SeleniumHQ/selenium/javascript/node/selenium-webdriver/README.md

     npm install selenium-webdriver

 You will need to download additional components to work with each of the major browsers.
-The drivers for Chrome, Firefox, PhantomJS, Opera, and Microsoft's IE and Edge web browsers are all standalone executables that should be placed on your system [PATH].
-The SafariDriverbrowser extension should be installed in your browser before using Selenium; we recommend disabling the extension when using the browser without Selenium or installing the extension in a profile only used for testing.
+The drivers for Chrome, Firefox, Safari, PhantomJS, Opera, and Microsoft's IE and Edge web browsers are all standalone executables that should be placed on your system [PATH].
+Apple's safaridriver is shipped with Safari 10 in macOS Sierra.
+You will need to enable Remote Automation in the Develop menu of Safari 10 before testing.

 > **NOTE:**  Mozilla's [geckodriver] is only required for Firefox 47+.
 > Everything you need for Firefox 38-46 is included with this package.

+> **NOTE:**  Apple's [safaridriver] is preferred for testing Safari 10+.
+> To test versions of Safari prior to Safari 10, The
+> [SafariDriver.safariextz][release] browser extension should be
+> installed in your browser before using Selenium.
+We recommend
+> disabling the extension when using the browser without Selenium
+> or installing the extension in a profile only used for testing.

 | Browser           | Component                          |
 | ----------------- | ---------------------------------- |